I. Sadaf Farooqi

 Department of Clinical Biochemistry

-We have shown that mutations that effect the adipocyte-derived hormone leptin and its hypothalamic targets cause severe early onset obesity in 8% of the GOOS cohort.
+We have shown that mutations that affect the adipocyte-derived hormone leptin and its hypothalamic targets cause severe early onset obesity in 8% of the GOOS cohort.
 In addition to pursuing new candidate genes, we are using hypothesis free approaches including SNP-arrays and whole exome sequencing to identify novel rare genetic variants.
-We play a major role in the UK10K consortium which aims to identify rare variants in health and disease (www.uk10k.org).
+Working closely with Ines Barrose, we play a major role in the UK10K consortium which aims to identify rare variants in health and disease (www.uk10k.org).

 To date, our work has allowed us to provide improved diagnostics for a range of obesity syndromes.
 We have been able to provide a mechanism based treatment for one of these disorders, congenital leptin deficiency, where we successfully treat patients from around the world.
+We are working with a number of Industrial partners including AstraZeneca, Pfizer, Rhythym Pharmaceuticals to identify and validate new drug targets.
 Our overall aim is to make a major contribution to the design of pharmacological, nutritional and behavioural interventions to benefit patients with severe obesity.

 Van der Klaauw AA, von dem Hagen EA, Keogh JM, Henning E, O'Rahilly S, Lawrence AD, Calder AJ, Farooqi IS.
 Obesity-Associated Melanocortin-4 Receptor Mutations Are Associated With Changes in the Brain Response to Food Cues.
 J Clin Endocrinol Metab.
 2014 Jul 25:jc20141651.
 PMID: 25062455.